linuxaudio/lac.linuxaudio.org/README.rst

 Testing new content locally
 ---------------------------
-| You can easily locally test your changes by starting a simple python HTTP server for the **output** folder.
+| You can easily test your changes locally by starting a simple python HTTP server for the **output** folder.

   .. code:: bash

     cd output
     python -m http.server

-| This will start the web server on your `localhost (http://localhost:8000)` on port 8000, so you can easily have a look at your modifications.
+| This will start the web server on your `localhost <http://localhost:8000>`_ on port 8000, so you can have a look at your modifications.
 | (You can also use the **develop_server.sh** script in the root of this repository for this.)

 Upload new content to the webserver